-For example, when a user reports an issue and needs timely support, you can use the feature to dynamically start recording the user's active sessions and play back the live recording to proceed with the follow-up troubleshooting.
+For example, when a user reports an issue and needs timely support, you can use the feature to dynamically start recording the user's active sessions.
+You can play the live recording to proceed with the follow-up troubleshooting.
 You can do the following: